top of page

 What happens if a student is not using a device appropriately?

 The school rules, digital citizenship guidelines, and cyber safety agreement will be followed.
-The school reserves the right to inspect the student’s personal device if there is reason to believe that the student has violated any of the rules and guidelines stated in the Cyber Safety Agreement.
+The school reserves the right to inspect and confiscate the student’s personal device if there is reason to believe that the student has violated any of the rules and guidelines stated in the Cyber Safety Agreement.

 What happens if someone mistakes a device as their own?